eniac111/rotary_sip_phone/README.md

    idf.py -p /dev/ttyUSB0 flash monitor
    ```

+If you plan to add custom drivers or SIP stacks, drop them into the `components/` directory referenced by `EXTRA_COMPONENT_DIRS` in the top-level `CMakeLists.txt`.

 ## Hardware Wiring (defaults in `main/main.c`)
 - Rotary pulse output -> GPIO4 (falling-edge pulses counted).
 - Hook switch -> GPIO5 (high when handset lifted).